YAMAGUCHI Gen (1896-1976)

 As the Second World War approached, Yamaguchi spent time as an itinerant painter.
 He was a Christian (a legacy of childhood Sunday school taught by a missionary) and political liberal, and was very much opposed to the militarism taking over Japan.
 For a few years, around 1935–37, he disappeared from the art scene, and may have been an activist in the anti-militarist underground.

-A chance meeting with the printmaker Umetaro Azechi prompted Yamaguchi to become active again in making hanga, and in 1939 he joined Onchi's Ichimoku-kai (First Thursday Society), one of its original members, participating in the group's informal monthly meetings held at Onchi's house (Yamaguchi lived nearby, as did Jun'ichirô Sekino).
+A chance meeting with the printmaker Umetaro Azechi prompted Yamaguchi to become active again in making hanga, and in 1939 he became one of the original members in Onchi's Ichimoku-kai (First Thursday Society), participating in the group's informal monthly meetings held at Onchi's house (Yamaguchi lived nearby, as did Jun'ichirô Sekino).
 The following year, Yamaguchi submitted representational prints to the Kokugakai ("National Picture Association") and other exhibitions.
 After the war, he focused on non-representational works, including "object prints," using leaves, grass, string, cloth, and other found objects in a style akin to Onchi's.
 Yamaguchi achieved an international reputation when he was awarded first prize at the International Print Biennale in Ljubljana, Yugoslavia, 1957, and a grand prix at Lugano, Switzerland in 1958 for his design titled "Noh Actor" (see below).
 He was the first Japanese artist to win the Lugano award.
 He died in 1976 in Enoura, Numazu City.
 The Yamaguchi Gen Prize was established in 1984 to recognize and encourage young artists.

 Yamaguchi followed his own muse, an expression of his independent spirit in life and art.
 He experimented constantly, manipulating his materials and images as he sought to achieve innovative results.
 Illustrated above left is an untitled abstract from 1962, numbered 2/50 and printed on paper measuring 530mm x 400mm.
 Yamaguchi later reworked this design, calling it "Composition," dated 1966 as an artist's proof (A.P.).
 Yamaguchi turned the earlier image upside down and added two small shapes (blue and yellow).
 Also, the orange L-shapes, while similar, were not printed from the same color block.
 The background hues are very close in color between the original impressions; the differences seen here are the result of photographic artifact.